Thought leaders must regularly develop their expertise in a variety of arenas. What skills would you like to develop in the coming year?

 - Ask someone to nominate you for an award – like the San Jose Business Times Women of Influence Award or the Crain’s 40 Under 40 Award.
 Provide them with your bio and the key supporting information for the nomination to assure they put the best case forward.

-- Get listed as an expert in your field in this handy Women Also Know Stuff database or on the ExpertFile website.
+- Get listed as an expert in your field on the ExpertFile website.

 - Take part in the Leadership California program or the equivalent program in your area.

 - Apply for a fellowship in your field of study.

 - Take an online Masterclass with an expert.
 I love the classes from Bob Woodward and Malcolm Gladwell but there are many topics to choose from.

 - Before seeking another credential or degree, be sure that it is really necessary to what you want to achieve.

 - Take a free online business course with Academic Earth or LinkedIn.

 - Read blogs related to your field so you stay up to date on what’s happening – Try Alltop to find the top blogs by topic area.